koffee/pot/lib/csv.coffee.md

             if s.length             #  anything left?
               @merge s

-If any line ends with "," then merge to the next line.
-Split the final merged into cells.
+Until the line does not end with "," keep adding the row to a `memo` of previous lines.
+Then, merge all the memos, split on ",", the send the result to `act`.

       merge: (s) ->
         @lines.push s                   # always add to memo